clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 * Xform: The 3D transformation is split into its translation, rotation and scale components.
 Their are lerped individually and finally merged together again, first the transformation, then the rotation and finally scaling.
 * Size: Width and height are blended independently.
-* Depth: Since the depth values are integers, we'll have to live with the fact that they are going to jump at some point.
+* Depth override: Since the depth values are integers, we'll have to live with the fact that they are going to jump at some point.
 I guess the middle of the transition is as good as any other.

 Similarly, if the Layouts do not contain the same number of children, the source children missing in the target Layout will disappear once the Transition has passes its mid-point, whereas the additional children from the target Layout will only appear after the superfluous source children have disappeared.